kyma-incubator/compass/docs/compass/04-01-installation.md

 ```

-Cert manager will take care to rotate certificates as defined in the resources.
-Check that this certificate is specified as `isCA: true`.
-This means that the certificate will be used to issue other certificates.
+Cert manager's role is to rotate certificates as defined in the resources.
+Make sure that the certificate as shown in the example is specified as `isCA: true`.
+This means that the certificate is used to issue other certificates.

 ##### Domain certificates

-Cert manager can also take care to rotate Istio gateway certificates.
-An example for such certificate:
+Cert manager can also rotate Istio gateway certificates.
+The following example shows such certificate:

 ```yaml
 apiVersion: cert-manager.io/v1alpha2